Is a wetland you care about under threat? We can help you stop it.

 How the Red Alert System works

+The Red Alert System initiates rapid, coordinated international action in response to a local wetland facing an imminent threat.
 Any civil society organisation can trigger the process.
-MAW evaluates the case, assembles a task force from its network of 30 organisations across 18 countries, and works with you to build a strategy — from first application to live international campaign in as little as 8 weeks.
+MAW Steering Committee evaluates the case, assembles a task force, and develops a strategy with the applicant, from the first application to a live international campaign in as little as 8 weeks.

 Red Alerts in action

-From Spain to Albania, the Red Alert System has helped protect some of the Mediterranean's most threatened wetlands.
+From Spain to Albania, the Red Alert System has helped protect some of the Mediterranean's most threatened wetlands - iconic sites and biodiversity hotspots critical to the Mediterranean region.

 Red Alerts across the Mediterranean